 Details to follow

-Note, it's important for the designer to format the individual lines so that it fits the available space of the final invitation.
+Note, it's important for the designer to format the individual lines so that they fit the available space of the final invitation.